scottyschup/ruby-curriculum/language-basics/iteration.md

 need an array index, though.
 In these cases, though, you can fall back on `each_with_index`.

-For example, say we want to find the indices of all the occurences of my favorite number:
+For example, say we want to find the indices of all the occurrences of my favorite number:

 ```ruby